 So what is the stumpage value of maple trees, exactly?
 It is not an easy answer.
 Stumpage is sold on a closed market, and very often it is done through a sealed bid.
 There simply is no standard value, and that is because of the myriad of factors that can influence it, which you can read more about in our article here.
 However, maple has a typical value of $300-$600/MBF

 Many states do keep track of individual transactions and publish reports on typical stumpage values for the area.
 We have a list of resources here by state and province.
+But if you want to know how to manage your woodlands to produce the highest stumpage possible, you should check out our free guide with the link below.

 Maple Log Value